flawwan/Dayz-Epoch-Price-List/README.md

 # Dayz Epoch Price List

-This script is most likely very outdated and probably very unsecure :)
+This script is very outdated and probably very unsecure :)

 Search for items and get the current ingame price!